peter-mwau/GithubWallContributionsEditor/README.md

 # GithubWallContributionsEditor
-Its a js program that can be used to help you edit your contributions to github
+Its a js program that can be used to help you edit your contributions to github.
+NB: Only for learning purposes but not to be used for malicious purposes.